bafiam/bafiam-bot/README.md

 ## Testing the endpoints

-The Bot has been tested using two methodoligies
+The Bot has been tested using two methodologies

 1. Unit testing ==> Create a test for the bot application itself